Magnus Stenbock: Campaign in Denmark and the Baltics

 The Battle of Narva took place on the afternoon of 20 November.
-The two Swedish columns, hidden by a heavy snowstorm that blew directly into the eyes of the Russians, violently breached the Russian fortifications.
-The two breakthroughs of the fortification system caused panic among the Russian troops, and after a wild rout the Russian army chose to surrender.
-After negotiations they were allowed to withdraw back to Russia.
-About 9,000 Russian soldiers died during the battle, and their entire command was captured, while the Swedish casualties were estimated to be around 1,900 men.
+The two Swedish columns, hidden by a heavy snowstorm that blew directly into the eyes of the Russians, breached the Russian fortifications.
+The breakthroughs caused panic among the Russian troops, and after a wild rout the Russian army surrendered and were allowed to withdraw back to Russia.
+About 9,000 Russian soldiers died during the battle, and their entire command was captured, while the Swedish casualties were estimated to be around 1,900.
 Among Stenbock's troops, about 60 were killed and 149 were severely wounded; Stenbock himself was hit in the leg by a musket ball.
 The commander of the Russian army, Duke Charles Eugène de Croÿ, and several senior officers surrendered themselves to Stenbock, who personally brought them to the King's camp as prisoners of war.

 Stenbock was bedridden for two weeks after the battle.
 Just a few days later, Charles XII visited his sickbed, congratulated Stenbock for his bravery and promoted him to major general of infantry.
 During December, the main Swedish army overwintered outside the town of Dorpat and the dilapidated Laiuse Castle.
 On the way to the castle, Stenbock accompanied the state secretary Carl Piper in his wagon, which meant that Stenbock now stood in the King's innermost circle.
 On 25 December Charles XII ordered Stenbock to take 600 men and four cannons into Russian territory, with the aim of occupying the city of Gdov on the other side of Lake Peipus.
 On 29 December Stenbock started his march with 300 Finnish cavalry units and an equal number of infantry units, mostly dalcarlians travelling on sleds with five men each.
 After five days they encountered an advance guard of about 300 Russian dragoons.
 With the help of his field artillery, Stenbock repelled the Russian attacks and continued his march.
 During the night after the battle, Stenbock and his troops were hit by a blizzard.
 The combination of overwhelming Russian troops deployed around them and the persistent cold weather forced Stenbock to retreat to Estonian soil.
 He burned down villages in the area surrounding Gdov and, after several skirmishes with Russian troops, returned to the main Swedish army on 6 January 1701.
 Upon return to the royal camp, only 100 of his 600 men were combat effective.